uboat.net

 Men lost from the boat

-During an air attack one man was killed and another wounded, who died a day later (Aulich).
+One man was killed in an air attack and another wounded, who died one day later (Aulich).
 [Maschinenobergefreiter Matthias Giefing, Mechanikergefreiter Horst Aulich]

-One man from the boat died of jaundice in the North Atlantic.
+A man died of jaundice during a patrol in the North Atlantic.
 [Matrosenobergfreiter Wilhelm Lucksnat]

 Related: For more info on such losses see - Men lost from U-boats -